oracle/graal/truffle/README.md

 $ mx ideinit
 ```

-the necessary IDE metadata will then be generated into *truffle* subdirectory
+The necessary IDE metadata will then be generated into *truffle* subdirectory
 and its folders.

-*mx* supports Maven integration.
+The `mx` tool supports Maven integration.
 To register prebuilt binaries into local Maven
 repository you can invoke:

 ```bash